syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 ![UWP treegrid shows with Data of a column customized when pasting through PasteCellContent event](Clipboard-Operations_images/Clipboard-Operations_img6.jpeg)

-The below code example handled the paste operation when MappingName of column is Id.
+The following code example demonstrates how to handle the paste operation when MappingName of column is Id.

 {% tabs %}
 {% highlight c# %}